codebrancher/go-luck-simulator/README.md

 **Additional Info**: The bonus symbols doesn't have to be in line to trigger bonus games.
 While you are in the bonus games hitting 3 more bonus symbols will extend the bonus games by 2.

-#### Insights
+## Insights

-The Wild Fruits game is designed to offer a realistic and engaging gambling simulation.
 The following statistics were gathered over a simulated set of 100,000 spins to provide potential players and developers with an understanding of the game dynamics and expected outcomes.

 **Simulation Statistics Overview with default settings:**